GaloyMoney/blink/quickstart/README.md

 ## Embedded

-To embed galoy as a dependency we recommend syncing this folder via vendir:
+To embed galoy as a dependency, we recommend syncing this folder via vendir:

-install vendir if not already:
+install `vendir` and `ytt`:
 ```
 brew tap carvel-dev/carvel
 brew install vendir ytt
 ```

+follow those instructions to get a docker compose that will contain a minimal viable setup for running the Galoy stack locally
 ```
 cd <path/to/your/repo>